-Serotonin and the Gut: The Gut-Brain Axis
+Serotonin & The Gut: The Gut-Brain Axis

-Your body communications in ways you aren’t even aware of.
+Your body communicates in ways you aren’t even aware of.
 In fact, your brain and your gut talk to each other all the time through hormones and neurotransmitters.
 This is known as the gut-brain axis.
 This communication system between your brain and your gut is a biochemical and physical network.
 That “gut feeling” you get or the butterflies in your stomach… that’s real!
 It’s actually your brain and gut talking to each other.

 Conventional medicine views the body in distinct systems and psychological stressors as independent from the rest of the body.
 In reality, our brains are inextricably tied to our gastrointestinal tract.